QuackenbushLab/NetworkDataCompanion/README.md

 # Usage

+- A quickstart guide is located in the base directory (```quickstart.Rmd``` and ```quickstart.html```).
+- You can view the rendered html of the quickstart here: [NetworkDataCompanion Quickstart](https://htmlpreview.github.io/?https://github.com/QuackenbushLab/NetworkDataCompanion/blob/main/quickstart.html)
-We are currently developing a quickstart guide.
-In the meantime, example usage of all functions are available in the unit tests: https://github.com/QuackenbushLab/NetworkDataCompanion/tree/main/tests/testthat
+- Example usage of all functions is also available in the unit tests: https://github.com/QuackenbushLab/NetworkDataCompanion/tree/main/tests/testthat

 # Structure of the repo
 - ```R``` contains the source code of our functions.
-- ```vignettes``` contains a tutorial on how to use the package.
 - ```tests``` contains extensive tests of the implemented functions.
 - ```inst``` contains external data needed to run the analyses on TCGA and GTEx (e.g., gene mapping files)
 - ```man``` is used to generate documentation.